 There are so many little highlights in this area including lots of hidden in plain sight gems.
 Simple things like doorways, walls and fence lines can make for sweet, fun, romantic photo spots.
 As an added bonus, the island blooms (literally) in different ways throughout the year so some locations may vary with the seasons!

-The West Market District is the area along Market Street, west of The Strand.
+The West Market District is the area along Market Street, west of 25th Street.
 A little less bustling than “downtown” but, with no less character and spots worth a visit.
 You’ll find some unique building facades and a Daniel Anguilu mural at Maceo Spice & Import.

 Kempner Park is a neighborhood park that is free and open to the public.
 It has a meandering walkway, lots of shade from numerous oak trees, an historic fountain that dates to 1896 and the Albert Kuhn Memorial Pergola.
 You’ll also find the stunningly, beautiful 1880 Garten Verein, a dance pavilion that hails from Galveston’s late 1800’s German community.
 While the Verein isn’t open to the public, it makes for a pretty and unique photo backdrop.
 Tap 2704 Avenue O into your Waze app to get there!